gmcmillan100/docs/ip-routing-cheatsheet.md

                              if
                              you get it right.

-> I think procket will be the last routing startup to try and build its own packet
+> I think Packet rocket will be the last routing startup to try and build its own packet
 > forwarding chips.
 That business has to go to the big chip houses
 > because no startup can afford the costs, schedules or risks involved in designing them.